 Letter Writing Help: Everything You Need to Know about How to Write a Letter

 In the depth of unrecorded time, before the advent of online letter writing on Facebook, Google, and Instagram, letters were the only means of communication between people divided by distance, and writing a letter was considered an art.
-Nevertheless, in the modern era, letters have still preserved their role in business communication and the personal lives of people.
+Nevertheless, in the modern era, letters have still preserved their role in business communication and people’s personal lives.
 Therefore, let’s learn how to write a letter.

 What Is a Letter?

 A letter is a form of a printed or hand-written message addressed to another person or people.
 It can be sent to the recipient via email or in an envelope via traditional postal service.
-In fact, the means of passing does not matter a lot.
-In most general terms, it is a piece of written communication between two people.
+The means of passing does not matter a lot.
+Generally, it is a piece of written communication between two people.

 In personal life, letters yielded the pass to modern means of communication empowered by the Internet, for example, instant messaging systems and social media.
 Nevertheless, this form has preserved its importance in the professional world.
 Cover letters, motivation letters, letters from banks and insurance companies, college letters, or employment letters are still sent and cannot be

 replaced.
-Therefore, letters have become much-formal pieces of writing with specific standards and rules to follow, and you should consider each point carefully.
-Let us go into detail of letter writing!
+Therefore, letters have become much-formal writing pieces with specific standards and rules to follow, and you should consider each point carefully.
+Let us go into detail about letter writing!

 Aims of Letter Writing

-• It is used to communicate some important message to the public or specific group of people in order to raise awareness of some subject matter;
+- It is used to communicate some important message to the public or specific group of people to raise awareness of some subject matter;

-• It is used to communicate and explain one's own feelings to another person.
+- It is used to communicate and explain one’s feelings to another person.

 Types of Letter Writing

-In most general terms, there can be two types of letters: Formal letters and Informal letters.
+In most general terms, there can be two types of letters: Formal and Informal.

 In addition, letters can be categorized based on their content, purpose, or recipient.
 Let’s discuss a few of the most popular types.

-• Formal Letters.
-These letters have to follow strict rules and specific patterns.
+- Formal Letters: These letters must follow strict rules and specific patterns.
 They are formal or, in other words, professional in nature and focus on a specific purpose or issue.
-These letters are used in business and official communication.
+They are used in business and official communication.

-• Informal Letters.
-These letters are used in personal communication.
-Unlike in formal letters, there are no strict rules but only the most general recommendations concerning the structure.
-These letters are a form of casual communication with friends, family, relatives, or acquaintances, for example, and contain personal information.
+- Informal Letters: These letters are used in personal communication.
+Unlike formal letters, there are no strict rules but only the most general recommendations concerning the structure.
+For example, these letters are a form of casual communication with friends, family, relatives, or acquaintances and contain personal information.

-• Business Letters.
-These letters are used in business communication for discussing commercial issues of any kind, for example, details of the order, claims, complaints, or requests.
-These pieces of communication are short and formal and are supposed to follow a specific structure.
+- Business Letters: These letters are used in business communication to discuss commercial issues, such as order details, claims, complaints, or requests.
+They are short and formal and are supposed to follow a specific structure.

-• Official Letters.
-These letters are sent to communicate official information (for example, regulations, standards, suggestions, or demands) to specific people, companies, or branches.
-They also have to follow a strict structure and rules.
+- Official Letters: These letters communicate official information (for example, regulations, standards, suggestions, or demands) to specific people, companies, or branches and must follow strict structure and rules.

-• Circular Letters.
-These letters communicate some information to the masses.
+- Circular Letters: These letters communicate some information to the masses.
 They are called circular since the same message is circulated to a great number of people.
-Examples include letters on the change of phone number, retirement or alterations in the management.
+Examples include letters about changing phone numbers, retirement or alterations in management.

-• Employment Letters.
-These letters are used for communicating any information on employment processes, for example, application, joining and promotion letters.
+- Employment Letters: These letters communicate information about employment processes, such as application, joining and promotion letters.

 How to Write a Letter: Writing Tips to Help You